Abbotsbury: Governance

-In national parliament and local council elections, Dorset is divided into several electoral wards, with Abbotsbury being within Chickerell and Chesil Bank ward.
-In county council elections, Abbotsbury is in the Chickerell and Chesil Bank electoral division, one of 42 divisions that elect councillors to Dorset County Council.
-It includes the parishes of Abbotsbury, Chickerell, Fleet, Kingston Russell, Langton Herring, Littlebredy, Long Bredy, Portesham, Winterbourne Abbas and Winterbourne Steepleton.
-Dorset County Council estimate that in 2011 the division had a population of 7,900.
+In the United Kingdom national parliament, Abbotsbury is in the West Dorset parliamentary constituency.

+In local government, Abbotsbury is in the Dorset unitary authority area at the highest tier, and Chesil Bank civil parish (which also includes Portesham, Fleet and Langton Herring) at the lowest tier.
+Abbotsbury elects four of the 15 councillors on Chesil Bank Parish Council.
+For elections to Dorset Council, it is part of Chesil Bank electoral ward.

+Historically, Abbotsbury was in Weymouth Rural District from 1894 to 1933, Dorchester Rural District from 1933 to 1974, and the West Dorset district from 1974 to 2019.

 Demography

 In the 2011 census, the civil parish—which includes the hamlet of Rodden to the east—had 256 dwellings, 219 households and a population of 481.
 23.3% of residents were age 65 or over, compared to 16.4% for England as a whole.

-The population of the civil parish in the censuses between 1921 and 2001 is shown in the table below:

-Dorset County Council's 2013 mid-year estimate of the civil parish population is 480.

 Notable people

 Scientist James Lovelock, best known for proposing the Gaia hypothesis, lived in Abbotsbury in his later years.

 Judge Sir David Neuberger took as his Life Peerage title Baron Neuberger of Abbotsbury in 2007.